Skip to main content

 Safety tips for oils around Baby

 Be aware of when and where you are using your essential oils around your baby.
 If using any hot oils like Cinnamon, Clove, Lemongrass, Oregano, Thyme, and Peppermint be sure to apply them to areas that won’t be touching baby (your feet are a good option) and don’t diffuse them in a small, enclosed space where baby will be.
-This is another good resource regarding using essential oils with a baby.

 Essential oil recipes for nursing Moms